What do tennis great Serena Williams, Hollywood movie star Reese Witherspoon and decorative concrete have in common?

 The prospects for this new retailing concept may be an unknown.
 However, the expertly crafted, polished concrete floor offers a solid, though subtle, foundation on which to build a brand.

 Project at a Glance

 Decorative Concrete Contractor: Johnson & Sons, Plano, Texas

 General Contractor: Scott + Reid General Contractors Inc., Dallas, Texas

 Architect: Droese Raney Architecture Inc., Dallas

 Scope of Project: Polished concrete for Neighborhood Goods shopping destination in Plano, Texas, including application of stain colors used to highlight various retailers and their offerings.
-Decorative epoxy floor system installed in bar area.
+They also installed a decorative epoxy floor system in the bar area.